Shabbir92786/fibonacci-Series/README.md

-# fibonacci-Series
+# Fibonacci-Series
-Here's the program to find fibonacci series in python
+Here's the program to find Fibonacci series in Python.